 The locations of the LP-series monitoring wells are shown on figure 2-7.
 As discussed in Duaime and others (1998), these wells were installed in 1991 and 1992 as part of the BMFOU RI/FS study.
-Water-level monitoring and sampling of the LP-series wells continued throughout 2006.
+Water-level monitoring and sampling of the LP-series wells continued throughout 2007.
 Table 2.1.2.1 presents a summary of annual water-level changes for these 17 sites.
 Well LP-11 was plugged and abandoned in 2001; well LP-03 was plugged and abandoned in 2002 to make room for the HSB water-treatment plant.
-Well LP-06, had been dry for over three years, before having a water-level rise of more than 3-ft during 2004; however, it had a corresponding decline in 2005.
-Therefore, wells LP-06 and LP-07 are dry.
-Water levels declined in six wells during 2006, compared to five wells during 2005.
-Water levels rose in the remaining seven wells during 2006.
-Wells north of the Pittsmont Waste Dump all had water-level declines for the year, with declines varying from just under one-half foot to almost 3-ft in wells LP-09 and LP-04, respectively.
-Since monitoring began, water levels have experienced a net decline in 14 of the LP series wells, ranging from 0.57-ft to 31.45-ft in wells LP-17 and LP-03, respectively.
-Net water-level increases are less than 1-ft in wells LP-12, 13, and 14.
+Wells LP-06 and LP-7, had been dry for over three years, before having a water-level rise during 2004; however, they had a corresponding decline in 2005 and have been dry ever since.
+Water levels declined in five wells during 2007, compared to six wells during 2006.
+Water levels rose in the remaining eight wells during 2007.
+Wells north of the Pittsmont Waste Dump had water-level declines for the year in all but one well, with declines varying from less than 0.1 ft to more than 5 ft in wells LP-01 and LP-08, respectively.
+Since monitoring began, water levels have experienced a net decline in 13 of the LP series wells, ranging from 0.80 ft to 31.45 ft in wells LP-10 and LP-03, respectively.
+Net water-level increases are 2 ft or less in the four wells (LP-12, 13, 14 and 17) where water levels have increased.

-The decline in water levels to the north of the Pittsmont Waste Dump is a substantial change from trends seen in 2004 and 2005, and is more consistent with the water level trends (decline) observed between 1992 and 2003.
+The decline in water levels to the north of the Pittsmont Waste Dump is a substantial change from trends seen in 2004 and 2005, and is more consistent with the water-level trends (decline) observed between 1992 and 2003.
 The water-level declines had been especially true since the deactivation of the leach pads in 1999.
 However, as part of its resumption of mining, MR began leaching operations on a limited scale in 2004, continuing periodically throughout 2005.
-The wells with the greatest water-level rise (LP-04 and LP-10) are located south and down gradient of the leach pads where the leaching took place.
-No leaching operations were undertaken during 2006 by MR as part of their active mining operations.
+The wells with the greatest water-level rise in 2004 and 2005 (LP-04 and LP-10) are located south and down gradient of the leach pads where the leaching took place.
+No leaching operations were undertaken during 2007 by MR as part of their active mining operations.
 Figures 2-8 and 2-9 show water levels over time for five of the LP series wells, which are located south of the leach pads and north of the Pittsmont Waste Dump.

 Figure 2-8.
-Water-level hydrographs for LP-01 and LP-02 wells.
+Water-level hydrographs for LP-01 adn LP-02 wells.